-Marshmallow is a perennial herb with thick white roots, heart shaped leaves and pink flowers.
-The roots, leaves, and flowers are used medicinally.
-It is a demulcent herb which is useful whenever a soothing effect is needed.
+Marshmallow root is a perennial herb with thick white roots, heart shaped leaves and pink flowers.
+The roots, leaves, and flowers are all used medicinally.
+Because marshmallow is a demulcent herb, it is very soothing.

-Marshmallow contains mucopolysaccharides which protects and soothes mucus membranes and provides natural mucilage so it can be helpful for many ailments including respiratory or gut healing.
+Marshmallow root contains mucopolysaccharides which protects and soothes mucus membranes and provides natural mucilage so it is helpful for many ailments, for example respiratory discomfort as well as gut healing.

 - Bronchial congestion

 - Sore throat